-The City has established the Retiree's Health Insurance Other Post Employment Benefits Plan, a single employer plan.
+The City has established the Retiree's Health Insurance Other Postemployment Benefits Plan, a single employer plan.
 Pursuant to the provisions of Section 112.0801, Florida Statutes, employees who retire from the City and eligible dependents, may continue to participate in the group insurance plan.
 Retirees and their eligible dependents shall be offered the same health and hospitalization insurance coverage as is offered to active employees at a premium cost of no more than the premium cost applicable to active employees.
 The City subsidizes the premium rates paid by the retirees by allowing them to participate in the plan at blended group (implicitly subsidized) premium rates for both active and retired employees.
 These rates provide an implicit subsidy for retirees because, on an actuarial basis, their current and future claims are expected to result in higher costs to the plan on average than those of active employees.
-The City currently has 53 total active and retired employees eligible to receive these benefits.
 No stand alone report is issued for the plan.